 With support we can look more closely at what we are feeling, thinking and how our bodies are.
 This is all about attending to our here and now experience and how these three parts of ourselves interact and influenced each other.

 As we begin to see and understand more about our feelings, as we become more aware of our sensation and tensions, as we understand ourselves and our story better, it supports us to increasingly face the reality of ourselves.
 As this new awareness is integrated and understood we become a little stronger.
-This in turn supports us to see more of our insecurity and the patterns of our experience start to make sense.
-Starting to understand the logic behind our behaviour, connecting up our past with our present, helps us to forgive ourselves and try anew from our real wish to change.
+This in turn supports us to see more of our insecurity, our experience starts to make sense, we start to understand the logic behind our behaviour.
+Connecting up our past to our present, helps us to forgive ourselves and try anew from a more self-compassionate place, that is able to accept our woundedness.

 Often we want life to be different from how it is and blame the world or someone for our troubles.
 This is the place of being a victim which, again, we all have to some extent.
 As we see deeper below the surface, we start to understand the hurt, anger, distress, etc. of this ‘victim place’.
 It’s by attending to this place as deeply as possible that we repair ourselves.
 This is about taking responsibility for ourselves as well as understanding the deeper reality of ourselves.